VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 Inject the `CrisisService` and `Router` and implement the `resolve()` method.
 That method could return a `Promise`, an `Observable`, or a synchronous return value.

-The `CrisisService.getCrisis()` method returns an observable in order to prevent the route from loading until the data is fetched.
+The `CrisisService.getCrisis()` method returns an observable to prevent the route from loading until the data is fetched.
 The `Router` guards require an observable to `complete`, which means it has emitted all of its values.
 You use the `take` operator with an argument of `1` to ensure that the `Observable` completes after retrieving the first value from the Observable returned by the `getCrisis()` method.